Why Are the Emirates (UAE) Supporting the RSF?

 Upon the outbreak of war, UAE has reportedly established logistical operations to send weapons to the RSF through its networks in Libya, Chad, Central African Republic, South Sudan, Uganda and the Haftar and Wagner militias.
 It has reportedly disguised armament and supplies as humanitarian aid.
 In addition, RSF business, finance, logistics and PR operations are carried out from the UAE.
 Injured fighters are reportedly airlifted to be treated in an Abu Dhabi military hospital.
 And Mohamed Hamdan Dagalo (Hemedti), the RSF commander, is said to have visited a few African countries on board an Emirati airplane belonging to a company owned by an Emirati royal and adviser to the president.

-In this war, UAE is on the winnig side, anyway.
+In this war, UAE is on the winning side, anyway.
 SAF wants to sell huge areas of land just like RSF.
 They need the money, and both have financial debts to UAE.
-Both sides pay with population murdered or dispaced.
+Both sides pay with population murdered or displaced.
 So, for UAE, it is a good idea to keep the war going, until the land ist cleared and the roots of democracy eradicated.

 In May 2024, Nicholas Stockton, a former UN senior humanitarian adviser, published a short statement in the Guardian, how KSA und UAE could easily end the war in Sudan (It can be left aside here that the interests of KSA are slightliy different from UAE’s.
 KSA rather wants to pacify, and UAE has a more aggressive agenda.
 Note: Sudan’s exports to UAE are 7x higher than those into KSA):